mariafiruleva/leykocytes_dmr_analysis/README.md

 - Buffy coat samples at 18-19 years old closest to date of semen samplingю Buffy coat samples – source of leukocyte libraries.

 To start with, 10 IDs with either the highest or the lowest TCDD concentration were selected.
 Then were selected one ID with the highest semen quality and one with the lowest.
 Later, 39 more IDs were chosen by random selection 13 IDs belonging to each tercile in terms of TCDD concentration.
 Therefore the data set of 51 samples was created.
 45 leukocyte libraries were sequenced.
 4 samples were excluded because of low quality.
 Then additionally 5 samples were excluded because of coverage less than 10.
-Finally, 36 samples with satisfactory sequencing quality were selected for this project .
+Finally, 36 samples with satisfactory sequencing quality were selected for this project.

 **_Data preprocessing:_**